What Is My Unique Value Proposition? How To Find It & Why It Matters

 - It isn’t a slogan – that means it doesn’t need to be catchy, memorable or clever.
 Focus on clarity, rather than creativity.

-- It isn’t just a description – your Value Proposition does describe what you offer, but it focuses on how that can help the customer.
+- It isn’t just a description – your Value Proposition does describe what you offer, but it focuses on how that resolves your customer’s problem.

 - It isn’t bullshit – avoid hyperbole (“the world’s best”), be realistic (a new toothbrush will not make your customer a millionaire), stick to things you can prove with evidence.

-Why Do Conversion Rate Optimization (CRO) Agencies Focus On The Value Proposition?
+Why should You first Focus On The Value Proposition?

 The broader and more familiar a brand becomes, the less specific its marketing tends to be (think about how brands like Nike, Apple or Facebook use abstract slogans in their advertising).
 However, some of the most successful brands have retained their original Value Propositions despite rapid growth.
 These five examples showcase some of the best copywriting from the past decade.